void-linux/void-docs/CONTRIBUTING.md

 ### Making changes

-To serve the docs locally and view your changes, run `mdbook serve` from the root of the repository.
+To serve the docs locally and view your changes, run `mdbook-legacy serve` from the root of the repository.

 Once you're satisfied with your changes, run the `check.sh` script provided in